 Targeted attack testing exposes products to realistic threats that are designed on the behaviour of known attackers.
 The majority of the following detail relates to targeted threats.
-This methodology names some example attack groups.
-These are not necessarily appropriate for macOS testing but are used for illustration purposes.

 SE Labs creates a test set by combining variations of test scenarios, as follows.